Mohamedelmahdy01/DevOps_Summaries/SystemAdmin/maharatech/System_Administration_II.md

 - The `setfacl` command sets, modifies, and removes ACLs on files and directories.

-# CH 5: Managing SELinux Security
+# CH05: Managing SELinux Security

 ## Goal
 Protect and manage the security of a server by using SELinux.